Zierikzeesche Nieuwsbode: History

 Pieter de Looze was succeeded by his son Adriaan Johannes de Looze as printer and publisher of the Zierikzeesche Nieuwsbode.
 In 1869 the print operation, including the Zierikzeesche Nieuwsbode, was acquired by Ochtman, later known as Lakenman en Ochtman, then shortened to LNO.
-By 1 June 1889 the Nieuwsbode had driven out of business and taken over the business of its older rival, the Zierikzeesche Courant (founded 1979).
+By 1 June 1889, the Nieuwsbode had been driven out of business and taken over the business of its older rival, the Zierikzeesche Courant (founded 1979).

-Due to the World War II the publication ceased in 1944.
-As the newspaper had been relatively cooperating with the occupation, it could not be published under its own name after the war was over.
-Instead it appeared as Vrije Stemmen van Schouwen-Duiveland (free voices of Schouwen-Duiveland).
+Due to World War II, the publication ceased in 1944.
+As the newspaper had been relatively cooperating with the occupation, it could not be published under own name after the war was over.
+Instead, it appeared as Vrije Stemmen van Schouwen-Duiveland (free voices of Schouwen-Duiveland).
 In 1947 the publication could return to its original name.

 In 1998 the Zierikzeesche Nieuwsbode merged into the Provinciale Zeeuwse Courant and the Nieuwsbode ceased to exist.